“Grand” Touring: Connecticut Has Something for Every Generation Last Updated: June 2022

 Nothing strengthens bonds and builds long-lasting memories better than spending time with grandparents.
 But in today’s hectic world, it seems like it’s getting harder to find the time to get every generation in one place.
 Fortunately, one of the hottest trends out there these days is “multi-generational travel” — planning a trip with any combination of grandparents, parents, kids and grandkids.
 Luckily in Connecticut, you don’t have to travel far to find many attractions and experiences that will interest and entertain travelers of all ages.

-If it’s a nature getaway you seek, arrange a paddling tour with Black Hall Outfitters in Old Lyme.
+If it’s a nature getaway you seek, arrange a paddling tour with Black Hall Outfitters in Old Lyme or Westbrook.
 They can arrange a tour, boat rentals, guides and more for any size group of all ages.
 Seeking something wilder?
 West Cornwall’s Clarke Outdoors offers canoe, raft and kayak trips on northwestern Connecticut’s Housatonic River.
-There are also farm stays that give the family the shared experience of life on a farm, such as the B&B at Bartlett Farm in Guilford and Bella Alpacas Farm Stay & B&B in New Milford.
+There are also farm stays that give the family the shared experience of life on a farm, such as the B&B at Bartlett Farm in Guilford.
 Or, if the ocean is more your thing, hit the waves on a replica 19thcentury schooner with Soundwaters out of Stamford.
-You might even find an overnight boat rental on AirBNB!

 The hit Broadway show Hamilton has ignited a new fascination for the Revolutionary War era, especially with young people.
 And Connecticut is home to colonial sites that are virtually unmatched for their historical interest.
 Follow the route Rochambeau and General George Washington took through the heart of Connecticut.
 Trace Benedict Arnold’s history from hero in the Battle of Ridgefield’s Keeler Tavern, to turncoat at Fort Griswold in Groton and the burning of New London.
 And for a longer visit sure to please everyone in the family, explore picturesque Washington, Connecticut, named in honor of the country’s first president, who passed that way often, in 1779.

 Do members of your family share a passion for puzzles?
 Connecticut is filled with Escape Rooms with mysteries that require smart thinking, instinct and most of all, teamwork, to solve.
-In Terryville’s intriguing Lock Museum of America, you’ll combine historic artifacts, codes and clues to solve a mystery.
-And Mystic’s Mystified Escape Rooms, Team vs Time in Berlin, The Ultimate Escape in Norwich, Escape New Haven, or Danbury’s Escape 101 are just a few more of the places you can uncover mysteries and make memories together.
+Mystic’s Mystified Escape Rooms, Team vs Time in Berlin, MindBreak Escape Rooms in Norwich, Escape New Haven, or Danbury’s Escape 101 are just a few more of the places you can uncover mysteries and make memories together.
 Or round up with family and try these fun scavenger hunts throughout the state.

 Fishing for ideas